pharmaverse/admiralneuro/README.md

 packages stated in `DESCRIPTION`.

-If a previous version of the package should be used, it is recommended to use latest version of the dependencies at the point of time when the previous version of `{admiralneuro}` was released.
+If a previous version of the package should be used, it is recommended to use latest version of the dependencies at the point in time when the previous version of `{admiralneuro}` was released.

 ## Scope